ericsonga/APCSAReview/_sources/Strings/sEquality.rst

    }

-It will print ``Bye`` since s3 has been assigned to the value in s2 which is an object reference to the String object that has the characters "Bye" in it.
+It will print ``Bye`` since s3 has been assigned to a copy of the value in s2 which is an object reference to the String object that has the characters "Bye" in it.
 In addition, ``s2 == s3`` will be true since the two variables refer to the same object.
 Also, ``s2.equals(s3)`` will also be true, again since the two variables refer to the same object, of course the characters will be the same.

 .. figure:: Figures/stringRefExamplev2.png